The best programming languages for the backend

 PHP

 There are also some very well-known frameworks for PHP.
 Frameworks are ready-made software components or structures that can be used by developers.
 Popular PHP frameworks include Laravel and Symphony.
-Symphony is also used by Shopware for the store system.
+Incidentally, Symphony is also used by Shopware for the store system.
 For this reason, the developers at EXWE are also very familiar with PHP.
 If you have any questions, please feel free to contact us!

 The advantages of PHP as a backend language: |